StrongMind/culture/recruit/ux-engineer.md

-**Optional Deployment**: If you wish to demonstrate your prototype in a live environment, you can deploy it to a service of your choice.
+**Optional Deployment** If you wish to demonstrate your prototype in a live environment, you can deploy it to a service of your choice.
 Check out the resources below for suggestions.

-## Evaluation Criteria:
+## Evaluation Criteria

-**User-Centered Design:** Does the design consider the needs and usability for its users?
+**User-Centered Design** Does the design consider the needs and usability for its users?

-**Clarity & Simplicity:** Are the designs clear and the interactions intuitive?
+**Clarity & Simplicity** Are the designs clear and the interactions intuitive?

-**Responsiveness & Accessibility:** How well does the HTML/CSS mockup adapt to different device sizes?
+**Responsiveness & Accessibility** How well does the HTML/CSS mockup adapt to different device sizes?
 Is the design accessible to all users, including those with disabilities?

-**Aesthetic:** While this is subjective, the design should be modern and appealing.
+**Aesthetic** While this is subjective, the design should be modern and appealing.

-**Documentation:** Is the rationale behind design decisions clear?
+**Documentation** Is the rationale behind design decisions clear?
 Are there insights provided on UX considerations?